by Kara-Leah Grant

 Regardless, Kundalini Awakening – whether a full experience or the beginnings of movement – is the awakening of Kundalini energy, which resides at the base of the spine.
 The energy begins to move up the spine in some way, shape or form.

 This awakening of energy has nothing to do with a person’s culture, religion, or country of origin.
 While the experience is generally described in yogic texts, it’s also known of and referred to in other spiritual traditions.
-It is the natural evolution of the human being, awakening to higher levels of consciousness.
+It is the natural evolution of the human being, awakening to consciousness as the truth of who one is.

 What causes a Kundalini Awakening?